Hello World, Part 1: Fugue Quick Setup¶

 Fugue work is done in project directories.
 This makes Fugue projects

 easy to work on in version control systems.
-The project settings include
+The project settings are

-name of the AWS credentials profile to use for commands, the region in
+and the name of the AWS credentials profile to use for commands, if the

 Note: Your AWS credentials are not checked in to version control.